timriffe/TR1/TR1/cran-comments.md

 ## General
 First submitted Saturday.
-This version is modified to account for the comments from Uwe Ligges (changed title, version, and description fields.
+This version is modified to account for the comments from Uwe Ligges (added authors, changed title, version, and description fields.

 ## Test environments
 * local Linux Mint install